MicrosoftDocs/globalization/globalization/design/internationalization.md

 - Do all components of your feature support Unicode?
   Unicode encompasses virtually all characters used widely in computers today and standardizes encoding schemes to process it efficiently.
   When application components don’t support the Unicode standard, they commonly misinterpret text coming from other components, which eventually results in unpredictable consequences ranging from corrupted output text to hangs and crashes.
-  Supporting Unicode makes efficient multilingual text processing possible and is the only way to support some language texts for which there are no code pages (e.g. Hindi).
+  Supporting Unicode makes efficient multilingual text processing possible and is the recommended way to support language texts for which there are no code pages (e.g. Hindi).

 - Does the feature send or receive data to or from other features, components, or applications?
   For example, Unicode SQL data may be stored as UTF-16, but a web component may use UTF-8.